karlramberg/karlramberg.com/software/ymir.md

 This project is mostly for me to learn, here some goals of mine...
 - Learn common procedural generation techniques
+- Learn the Go language in and out
+- Learn how to write a basic web application
 - Learn how to manage a larger project
 - Learn how to finish a project

 ![earlyMap](/assets/software/map.png)

-Above is an early example of world.
+an early example of a world

 Some planned features are...
 - Biome, elevation, political, and climate map views